DecodedCo/twitter-map/README.md

    latitude: 51.5044477,
    longitude: -0.130291,
    radius: 5000,
-   sentiment: 'imdb' // can be 'imdb' or 'dictionary' };
+   sentiment: 'imdb' // can be 'dictionary' or 'imdb' };

 function pageControlsInit () {
-  // This is where the functions go.
+  // This is where the addMarker() and/or startStream() functions go.
 };
 ```